ietf-teep/architecture/draft-ietf-teep-architecture.md

   1. The Client App, TA, and personalization data are all bundled together in a single package by the SP and provided to the TEEP Broker through the TAM.

-  2. The Client App and the TA are bundled together in a single binary, which the TAM or a publicly accessible app store maintains in repository, and the personalization data is separately provided by the SP.
-In this case, the personalization data is collected by the TAM and included in the InstallTA message to the TEEP Broker.
+  2. The Client App and the TA are bundled together in a single package, which a TAM or a publicly accessible app store maintains, and the personalization data is separately provided by the SP's TAM.

   3. All components are independent.
 The device user installs the Client App through some independent or device-specific mechanism, and the TAM provides the TA and personalization data from the SP.
 Delivery of the TA and personalization data may be combined or separate.

+The TEEP protocol treats the TA, any dependencies the TA has, and personalization data as separate components with separate installation steps that are expressed in SUIT manifests, and a SUIT manifest might contain or reference multiple binaries (see {{I-D.ietf-suit-manifest}
+for more details).
+The TEEP Agent is responsible for handling any installation steps that need to be performed inside the TEE, such as decryption of private TA bianries or personalization data.

 ## Examples of Application Delivery Mechanisms in Existing TEEs

 In order to better understand these cases, it is helpful to review actual implementations of TEEs and their application delivery mechanisms.

-In Intel Software Guard Extensions (SGX), the Client App and TA are typically bound into the same binary (Case 2).
-The TA is compiled into the Client App binary using SGX tools, and exists in the binary as a shared library (.so or .dll).
+In Intel Software Guard Extensions (SGX), the Client App and TA are typically bundled into the same package (Case 2).
+The TA exists in the package as a shared library (.so or .dll).
 The Client App loads the TA into an SGX enclave when the client needs the TA.
 This organization makes it easy to maintain compatibility between the Client App and the TA, since they are updated together.
 It is entirely possible to create a Client App that loads an external TA into an SGX enclave and